 How Do I Use the Straw Attachment On The Aerosol Flux Remover to Improve Cleaning Effectiveness?

-The use of the straw attachment allowed for a more controlled spray, thus eliminating excessive solvent waste.
-The straw was also useful in directing exactly where the solvent went.
-This allowed the user to guide the solvent under the component.
-Without the straw attachment, the solvent was sprayed at the target area (for instance, the sides of the component); however, much of the material was wasted on areas surrounding the target and very little ended up traveling under the component (see Figure 1).
+The use of the straw attachment allows for a more controlled spray, thus eliminating excessive solvent waste.
+The straw is also useful in directing exactly where the solvent goes.
+This allows the user to guide the solvent under the component.
+Without the straw attachment, the solvent would be sprayed at the target area (for instance, the sides of the component), but would be wasted and not reach beneath the component .

 How Do I Clean Under Components With An Aerosol Flux Remover?

-Best results were obtained when both corners and sides of each contaminated component were addressed, as opposed to focusing on only one or the other, corners or sides.
-Directing solvent directly into the corners helped to break up any flux dams located there.
-Because the corners were cleared first when the sides of the components were addressed, the number of channels opened to allow the solvent to pass was greater than it was when corners were not addressed first.
-The more open channels available, the greater the opportunity for the flux to be exposed to the solvent, and as a result, the higher likelihood that all flux trapped under the component will be able to flow out from under the component.
+Best results are obtained when both the corners and sides of each contaminated component are addressed.
+Directing solvent directly into the corners helps to break up any flux dams located there.
+Because the corners were cleared first when the sides of the components are addressed, this allows more channels for the solvent to pass through.
+The more open channels available, the greater the opportunity for the flux to be exposed to the solvent, and as a result, the higher likelihood that all flux trapped under the component will be able to flow out from beneath it.

-The choice to use an oscillating or stationary spray was dependent on the size of the component.
-For a small component it was sufficient to use a stationary spray on the component sides; however, for larger components, a cleaner board was achieved when the spray oscillated back and forth across each side of the component.
-This oscillating spray gave the solvent the opportunity to flow up, under the component from many angles, similar to the way that the flux had.
+The choice to use an oscillating or stationary spray is dependent on the size of the component.
+For a small component it is sufficient to use a stationary spray on the component sides; however, for larger components, a cleaner board can be achieved when the spray oscillates back and forth across each side of the component.
+This oscillating spray gives the solvent the opportunity to flow up, under the component from many angles, much as the flux had.